SeanDrum/antistasi-docs-preview/reference/missions.md

 **Description:** Retrieve supplies from a wrecked ship near a seaport.
 These missions provide resources without the heavy combat of other logistics operations.

+**How to Complete:** Three salvage locations are marked in the water near the seaport.
+When you get close enough, a wrecked ship spawns at one of the three locations with a supply crate (equipment box) in the water.
+An enemy patrol boat guards the area.
+You must retrieve the crate (use the rope action to lift it, then transport it to your HQ).
+The crate can contain weapons, ammunition, or medical supplies.

 **Success:**
 - **Money**: 300 € (normal) / 600 € (difficult)
 - **HR**: 0